Average Weather in Los Angeles California, United States

 The predominant average hourly wind direction in Los Angeles varies throughout the year.

-The wind is most often from the west for 8.1 months, from February 23 to October 26, with a peak percentage of 50% on May 23.
+The wind is most often from the west for 4.7 months, from February 23 to July 15 and for 2.6 months, from August 7 to October 26, with a peak percentage of 48% on May 23.
+The wind is most often from the south for 3.3 weeks, from July 15 to August 7, with a peak percentage of 39% on July 18.
 The wind is most often from the north for 3.9 months, from October 26 to February 23, with a peak percentage of 39% on January 1.

 Los Angeles is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.